transifex/transifex-native-sandbox/README.md

   If you are not up to it we've built a script to do it for you.
 Just do ```sh run.sh```

-  - [x] Step 3: Push your strings to Transifex with this <command>

-  Note :We've enable MT so that you don't have to do the translations yourself.
+  - [x] Step 3: Push your strings to Transifex with this <command>.
+We've enable MT so that you don't have to do the translations yourself.

   :ok_hand: You are all set.
 Your page is live and translated.